UnFederalReserve/community/README.md

 - Browser-based testing only.
 No mobile (but will be added soon after!)

-- When reporting issues in Discord please indicate the following fields:
+- When reporting issues in please indicate the following fields:
   \- Mobile/PC
   \- OS/version
   \- browser/version